Olivia (nka Maive)

 Livia has been surrendered to NCGL through no fault of her own and is already working her way into the hearts of everyone she has encountered.
-She is approximately 5-1/2 years old, black in colour with a thick, brown winter coat that is glistening following a thorough shampoo.
+Born on October 10, 2012, Olivia is black in colour with a thick, brown winter coat that is glistening following a thorough shampoo.
 She is quite petite with a stocky build, white tips on her 4 paws, tail and tuxedo chest.

 So far, her main traits include a friendly, sweet and playful personality, almost constantly wagging her tail while enjoying all the extra attention.
 She has been very good with all the dogs she has met, albeit all Greyhounds.
 She is yet to be cat tested.
 Livia enjoyed a walk on the beach with another Greyhound sniffing every inch along the way.